jboss-developer/jboss-picketlink-quickstarts/picketlink-authorization-acl/README.md

 If you have not yet done so, you must [Configure Maven](http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/#configure_maven) before testing the quickstarts.

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
+Start JBoss Enterprise Application Platform 6 or WildFly 8 with the Web Profile
 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.